 batteryuniversity.com has an artical This says that storing at 40% charge is ideal but the it’s not much worse if it has more charge in it.
 With lithium based batteries storing discharge is bad for them. (this also applies to lead acid based batteries).

-So I started to look for a replacement battery, most I found on the net were still expensive. but I did find this one.
-20Ah for just £300.
+So I started to look for a replacement battery, most I found on the net were still expensive. but I did find one from allbatteries.co.uk, 20Ah for just £300.
 So I ordered one but there was a 90 day lead time.
 So given the time I took working out how the battery was, my procrastination and the lead time it took about a year after I started using the bike again till I go the new battery.

 The New Battery

 - The battery status lights are nowhere as stable the number drop when power is being used and increase when power stops being used.
 This applies to both the lights on the battery and the lights on the handlebar control,

 - Once it is down to two lights the power get less and less even.
 This is a bit like the old battery became after it lost some of its capacity.
 The new battery seam to go on and on forever but getting less powerful.